The Shyness Guide is not just a different look at shyness, introversion, social anxiety, etc. – it’s a different way of seeing the world.

 That’s why The Shyness Guide is not like other books.
 If you’re shy and you read it, your understanding of shyness, and the world, and maybe yourself, is going to change.

-As of October, 2018 the book is available on any Amazon site as a paperback and an ebook.
+The book is available on any Amazon site as a paperback and an ebook.
 Here are links to Amazon.com, and Amazon in the UK:

 The previous edition of The Shyness Guide, has a black and gold cover.
 If you see it for sale (which should be a ‘used’ copy), it has only half the content of the new book.